jordanyio/Observe-and-Decide/README.md

 ## Objectives

-- **Customer Segmentation**: To segment the credit card customer base to identify valuable customers and tailor services accordingly.
-- **Credit Card Approval Prediction**: To predict the approval status of credit card applications using machine learning models, improving decision-making processes.
+- **Credit Card Approval Prediction**: To predict the approval status of credit card applications using machine learning model, improving decision-making processes.

 ## How to Use

 1. Clone this repository.
-2. Install dependencies: `pip install -r requirements.txt`.
-3. Run the Jupyter notebooks for detailed analysis and model building steps.
+2. Run the Jupyter notebooks for detailed analysis and model building steps.
+3. cd int0 Frontend/credit-window run npm install, npm run dev.
+Install any dependancies first.
+4. cd into backend. run python app.py.
+Install all depandcies first.
+5. Wait for the backend to confirm the model is trained before running requests.
+Depenging on your machine this could take up to 5-10 minutes.

 ## Project Architecture and walkthrough

-1. At the head level, there are two folders...
-Notebooks, and Src.
+1. At the head level, there are three folders...
+Notebooks, Frontend and Backend.
-   - Notebooks: Contains two folders, One contains the customer segmentation notebooks, the other contains the Applicant approval decsion notebooks
+   - Notebooks: Contains the Applicant approval decsion model notebook.
+   - Backend: Contains the Flask server that will respond to the front end by using the model to make a decision.
-   - Src: Contains the source code for the application that makes use of the highest performing Applicant decsion model from the Notebooks folder.
+   - Frontend: Contains the source code for a React js frontend UI, the application that makes use of the decsion model from the Notebooks folder.

-2. The notebooks display how the data was cleaned and wrangled, and how the models were trained and evaluated
-3. The Src application displays how a trained model could be used in production, by getting the applicants data from a user interface to a backend server where the trained model can be reused in real time, responding to the applicant with a descision.

 ## Datasets

-1. **Customer Segmentation Dataset**: Includes customer demographics, spending behavior, and transaction data.
-2. **Credit Card Approval Dataset**: Contains applicant's personal information, financial history.
+1. **Credit Card Approval Datasets**: Contains applicant's personal information, financial history.

 ## Methodology

 ### Data Preprocessing

-- Cleaning: Removing outliers, handling missing values.
+- Cleaning, FIltering, Feature Engineering
 - Transformation: Normalizing and encoding features for model compatibility.

 ### Model Development

-- Employing clustering techniques for customer segmentation.
-- Utilizing classification algorithms (e.g., Logistic Regression, Random Forest) for approval prediction.
+- Utilizing classification algorithms (Random Forest) for approval prediction.

 ### Evaluation